Bagpipes & Bellows

 5.jpg (20407 bytes)

-1-Always start with two loops - small, buckle loop and large, pumping arm loop.
+1 - Always start with two loops - small, buckle loop and larger, pumping arm loop.

 6.jpg (21146 bytes)